antarctica/metadata-library/README.md

 ### HTML entities

-Do not include HTML entities in input to this generator, as they will be double escaped by [Lxml](https://lxml.de), the underlying XML processing library used by this project.
+Do not include HTML entities in input to this library, as they will be double escaped by [Lxml](https://lxml.de), the underlying XML processing library used by this project.
 Instead, literal characters should be used (e.g. `>`), which will be escaped as needed automatically.
 This applies to any unicode character, such as accents (e.g. `å`) and symbols (e.g. `µ`).